Lucy Appleby: Personal life

 After leaving college she met farmer Lancelot Appleby, whom she married 16 October 1940.
 She made the Lighteach cheese on her wedding day.
 They lived for two years near the village of Malpas, Cheshire, before moving to Lance's family farm, Hawkstone Abbey Farm, situated on the edge of the Cheshire Plain in North Shropshire.
-Over the following decade Lucy and Lance had seven children: Edward, Helen, John, Margaret, Rachel, Robert and Ruth.
+Over the following decade Lucy and Lance had seven children.
 After raising her children she returned to cheese-making using her own recipe.

-Lance Appleby died in 2003 and her son, Robert, died in 2002.
-Lucy Appleby died on 24 April 2008.
+Lance Appleby died in 2003 and Lucy Appleby died on 24 April 2008.

 Awards

 In 2001 Lucy and Lance Appleby were both awarded MBEs for their services to cheesemaking in Shropshire.